cerebral/addressbar/README.md

 });
 ```

 This is low level code, so there is no routing logic here.
-Please check out [reactive-router](https://github.com/christianalfoni/reactive-router) which uses this project for an example of use.
+Please check out [url-mapper](https://github.com/christianalfoni/url-mapper) which can be used to create routing logic.